Topological-Insulator Nanocylinders: Results

 \section{Results}

 Here we use the two models developed in Sec.~\ref{model} to explicitly calculate the eigenenergies, eigenfunctions and dipole matrix elements for 3DTI nanocylinders.
 In particular, in section~\ref{eigen} we compare the results of the two models focusing on the dependence of the energy spectrum on the radius and the height of the cylinder.
-Moreover, we show the details of the probability density obtained using the numerical model.
+Moreover, we show the details of the probability density obtained using the numerical model and we compare, component by component, the wavefunctions resulting from the two models.
 In section~\ref{matEle} we calculate the dipole matrix elements with both the numerical and the analytical models for optical transitions and show their dependence on the radius of the cylinder.
 We express the energy in units of $|m_0|$ and all lengths in units of $R_0=|A/m_0|$.